Munich Re Foundation – 2013 carbon footprint

 Total CO2 emissions

-Fig. 1: Total CO2 emissions (t) attributable to the Munich Re Foundation
+Fig. 1: Distribution of total CO2 emissions (t) attributable to the Munich Re Foundation

 CO2 emissions from events